 Posted on: 2014-08-20

 If you work in marketing, you’ll definitely have heard of Instagram by now (unless you have buried your head in the sand).
 But even for B2B audiences, the marketing potential of Instagram should not be underestimated.
-You might be surprised to learn that Instagram engagement is 58 times higher per follower than Facebook.
+You might be surprised to learn that Instagram is at it's Peak as The King of Social Engagement.

 It’s no longer just for selfies, videos of pets and editing photos of your food; it’s now a powerful marketing tool that can be used to engage with up to 50 million users.